MJKWoolnough/byteio/README.md

 ```

 StickyEndianReader is an interface that reads various types with a particular
-endianness and stores the Read return values
+endianness and stores the Read return values.

 #### type StickyEndianWriter